bgilmer77/SoftEther-VPN-Client-Setup-on-Linux/softether-linux-howto.md

 route add default gw X.Y.Z.J eth0
 ```
 Where X.Y.Z.J is the IP address of your cloud Linux instance Internet gateway, and `eth0` is the Internet facing network interface.

+Use `netstat -nr` to ensure that the desired route to the VPN subnet IPs is properly being routed over the VPN interface `vpn_vpn_se`.

 ## Disconnect from VPN and restore route table